 Bahrain’s economic stimulus package – The key points:

 The payment of all insured Bahraini private sector employees for three months starting April 2020 from the Unemployment Fund, following constitutional procedures and in line with the Social Insurance Law.
+In June 2020, the Cabinet agreed to pay 50% of Bahrainis’ wages in the private sector in the most COVID-19 affected sectors for an additional three months from July to September 2020.
+In September, the government announced that it will continue to pay 50% of all Bahrainis wages in the private sector’s most affected sectors from October to December.
 Please contact the Social Insurance Organization for further information.

 Exempting all businesses from government-owned industrial land rental fees for three months from April 2020.
+In July 2020, a measure was announced to suspend rent collection from government industrial lands occupied by manufacturers that export at least 30% of their goods.
 Kindly contact the Ministry of Industry, Commerce and Tourism for more information.

 Exempting all tourism-related industry from tourism levies until December 2020.